 During the second and third round, the confirmed drainage canals are revisited for observation.
-This activity started in January and is expected to finish by the end of March 2022.
-The planned number of locations to be visited in each follow-up round is 856.
-This number is higher than for the first round because of the canals that were not previously detected on maps.
+This activity started in January and finished in the end of March 2022.
+The number of locations visited in each follow-up round was 856.
+This number was higher than for the first round because of the canals that were not previously detected on maps.

 Centroids.
 During the first round, observations were made at the geometric center of each city block, resulting in 300 observations.
-For the second and third round, respectively four and five locations per city block are planned to be visited.
-These locations are selected by partitioning each block into four and five equally sized divisions using k-means clustering and taking the centroid of each of these subdivisions.
-I use this method to avoid randomly selecting locations close to the border or clustered together by chance.
+For the second and third round, respectively four and five locations per city block were visited.
+These locations were selected by partitioning each block into four and five equally sized divisions using k-means clustering and taking the centroid of each of these subdivisions.
+I used this method to avoid randomly selecting locations close to the border or clustered together by chance.